meltingscales/pyminecraftserver/README.md

 This currently does not work on Windows AFAIK.
 It has to do with the way that `shutil` copies files and file path limits.

-I have not tested on OSX but it should work.
+This works on OSX.

-This works on Ubuntu-like Linux distros AFAIK.
+This works on Ubuntu Linux, and POP_OS!.

 ## Setup